Ugetsu: Plot

-Tōbei presents the severed head of a general, which he stole, to the commander of the victors, earning armor, a mount, and a retinue.
-Later, Tōbei rides into the marketplace on his new horse, eager to return home to show his wife.
-However, he visits a brothel and finds her working there as a prostitute.
-Tōbei promises to redeem her honor.
+Tōbei steals the head of a defeated general and presents it to the commander of the victors, earning himself a retinue.
+Later, he rides into town on his new horse, eager to return home to show his wife.
+Stopping by a brothel, he finds her working there as a prostitute.
+Tōbei begs for her forgiveness and promises to redeem her honor.